CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Type:** Collection
 - **Requirements:** Deliver 15 Glass Shards, 10 Nuig String, 10 Dried Pulp, and 2 Tambo Mane
 - **Rewards:** 1 Stempo, unlock Zanutaki
 - **Recommendations:** Welp, you're up against Dried Pulp in this, which means you'll need to have unlocked Dark Forest Outpost to complete this.
 And honestly it makes sense that you need something from the Dust-haunted Dark Forest to unlock this nightmare of a creature.
 And so far, Zanutaki are not required for any quests.
 And Nuig String isn't cheap, unless you've been battling a lot in Balance for other reasons.
-This... is not something I'd prioritize.
+This... is not something I'd prioritize